Exr0nProjects/learn_cpp/problems/contests/standard-xjoi/1731/timing_log.md

 15:47 | AC #3 | coding #4
 16:02 | dijkstra wa 0 | debugging
 16:06 | not sure why it's WA | analyzing #5
+16:09 | problem is unclear about whether you can modulo inside dijkstra, will just try it with code from #4 | coding #5 16:22 | is my dijkstra just wrong? | analyzing #2

 ## Contest Reflection